GruberMarkus/Export-RecipientPermissions/docs/README.md

 This only works for mail-enabled groups and members

-The virtual Right 'MemberRecursive' is used in the export file
+The virtual Right 'MemberRecure' is used in the export file

 The parameter ExpandGroups can be used independently: ExpandGroups lists all members of a group every time a group is used as a trustee, ExportDistributionGroupMembers only lists the members of each group only once